Ahmed Mohamed ([email protected])

 Anna Kuusi ([email protected])

-My research interests are in motivation, perfectionism, and academic more general well-being outcomes.
-My dissertation focuses on connections and developmental dynamics between secondary students’ perfectionism and well-being, and the role of perceived support.
+My research interests are in motivation, perfectionism, and well-being outcomes.
+My dissertation focuses on connections and developmental dynamics between secondary students’ perfectionism and well-being (academic and more general), and the role of perceived support.
 Hopefully the findings of this project will contribute to our understanding of the role that perfectionistic tendencies play in students’ well-being.

 Anne Karhapää ([email protected])